rickkoh/plainrepo/README.md

 ## Contributing

-We welcome contributions to Plainrepo!
+We welcome contributions to PlainRepo!
 Please see our [Code of Conduct](./CODE_OF_CONDUCT.md) for guidelines on how to participate respectfully in our community.

 ## Maintainers